What Is Rapid Prototyping? Methods, Materials, and Steps

 Sheet metal fabrication involves a number of steps, which makes it time consuming compared to CNC, which involves automated steps.

-Cost-effectiveness of these techniques depends on volume.
+The cost-effectiveness of these techniques depends on volume.
 For example, for simple parts in large quantities, sheet metal fabrication can be economical.
 However, CNC machining provides greater flexibility and speed for prototypes and small-batch production.

 How to Select Materials for Prototyping

 It is essential to select the right material for rapid prototyping to ensure the prototype accurately reflects the intended performance of the final product.
 Don't let your prototype waste select material according to the requirements.
-For your ease here, we have compiled essential information to make a wise decision:
+For your ease, here we have compiled essential information to make a wise decision:

 Design Purposes

-Focus on the specific working of the component and select the material based on required strength and mechanical properties.
+Focus on the specific working of the component and select the material based on the required strength and mechanical properties.
 As each part’s design purpose dictates the material requirements, including strength, stiffness, wear resistance, and machinability,

 Engineering Plastics